Source: Arthur Krijgsman

 Children ages 4 through 12 attend primary school.
-Primary school has 8 groups.
-Children are required to attend school from the age of 4.
+The primary school has 8 groups.
+Children are required to attend school from the age of 5 but most children in the Netherlands attend primary school from the age of 4.
 On this page you can read all about primary school.

 Primary school is divided into 8 school years, also called groups.
 When a child is 4 years old, they start in group 1.
 Groups 1 and 2 are also called kindergarten.
 Starting in group 3, children learn to read, write and do maths.
 In group 8, students take a final test, called the 'doorstroomtoets' (transition test).
 The result of the test, together with the teacher's advice, gives an estimate of the child's level for secondary school.